 The RDB_PASSWORD parameter specifies the password for the user ID that DB2 OLAP Server uses to log on to your relational database.
+This parameter is optional.

 RDB PASSWORD = password

 TABLESPACE

 The TABLESPACE parameter specifies a string that is appended to each CREATE TABLE statement issued by DB2 OLAP Server.
 The TABLESPACE parameter determines the table space in which DB2 OLAP Server creates relational tables.